 Although it’s a difficult conversation, try your best to stay level-headed.
 Some families may be famous for their yelling matches, but this isn’t the time for that.
-By approaching the issue calmly, your loved one will see that you’re serious and looking for the best outcome.
+By approaching the issue calmly, your loved one will see that you’re looking for the best outcome.

-Don’t be frustrated if your loved one will want more than one conversation to figure things out.
-Think about things from their point of view.
+Don’t be frustrated if your loved one wants more than one conversation to figure things out.
+Think about their perspective.
 This is an enormous life change - you wouldn’t make one without some deep thinking, either.